CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines a narrow, specific domain (Nushell plugin development in Rust), lists concrete capabilities, and includes an explicit 'Use when' clause with natural trigger terms.
-It covers both the 'what' and 'when' comprehensively while maintaining distinctiveness through its specific technology focus.
+It covers both the technical specifics (crate names, Rust) and user-intent language (extend, build, integrate), making it easy for Claude to select appropriately.

 DimensionReasoningScore